-After completing the Accreditation Modules, Trainee Technical Officials are invited to attend SWA Meets to gain practical experience in the relevant positions from the Module they undertook.
+After completing the Accreditation Modules, Trainee Technical Officials are invited to attend SWA Meets to gain practical experience in the relevant positions from the Module and Workshop they undertook.

-All Trainee Officials are required to wear plain White Polo Shirts to SWA Meets.
+All Trainee Officials are required to wear plain White Polo Shirts to Meets.

-For further information on SWA Meets and when you can attend, please see our event Calender here.
+Trainee Officials can gain practical experience at Tier 3 Meets and below.
+For further information on Meets and when you can attend, please see our event Calender here.